 One of the many challenges: The person who is feeling bad is usually unaware they are the one creating their own feelings and so the question that is left unanswered is what feelings are being created and what is really causing them?

-What most people discover is what they think is not going to be their truth.
+What most people discover is what they think is not going to be their truth, this is a shocking realisation.

 So if a person is shutting down emotionally in their relationship this needs to be expanded so they can learn if the relationship is really dying or is the person’s thinking is part of the problem.